akka/akka/akka-contrib/docs/cluster-singleton.rst

 This pattern may seem to be very tempting to use at first, but it has several drawbacks, some of them are listed below:

 * the cluster singleton may quickly become a *performance bottleneck*,
-* you can not rely on the cluster singleton to be *non-stop* available - e.g. when node on which the singleton was running dies, it will take a few seconds for this to be noticed and the singleton be migrated to another node,
+* you can not rely on the cluster singleton to be *non-stop* available — e.g. when the node on which the singleton has been running dies, it will take a few seconds for this to be noticed and the singleton be migrated to another node,
-* in the case of a network partition appearing in a Cluster that is using Automatic Downing  (:ref:`automatic-vs-manual-downing-scala`), it may happen that the isolated clusters each decide to spin up their own singleton, meaning that there might be multiple singletons running in the system, yet the Clusters have no way of finding out about them (because of the network partition).
+* in the case of a *network partition* appearing in a Cluster that is using Automatic Downing  (see Auto Downing docs for :ref:`Scala <automatic-vs-manual-downing-scala>` or :ref:`Java <automatic-vs-manual-downing-java>`), it may happen that the isolated clusters each decide to spin up their own singleton, meaning that there might be multiple singletons running in the system, yet the Clusters have no way of finding out about them (because of the partition).

-Especially the last point is something you should be aware of - in general when using the Cluster Singleton pattern you should take care of downing nodes yourself and not rely on the timing based auto-down feature.
+Especially the last point is something you should be aware of — in general when using the Cluster Singleton pattern you should take care of downing nodes yourself and not rely on the timing based auto-down feature.

 .. warning::
-   **Be very careful when using Cluster Singleton together with Automatic Downing**, since it allows the cluster to split up into two separate clusters, which in turn will result in *multiple Singletons* being started - one in each separate cluster!
+   **Be very careful when using Cluster Singleton together with Automatic Downing**, since it allows the cluster to split up into two separate clusters, which in turn will result in *multiple Singletons* being started, one in each separate cluster!

 An Example
 ----------